ripe-money/tutorial-wallet-standard/README.md

 ## Development
 It's a Next.js app (`create-next-app`) that you can run locally using `npm run dev`.
 The [homepage](http://localhost:3000/) shows wallets accessible from the dApp.

-After connecting to a wallet, the app remembers the connection by storing it in the browser's local storage.
+After selecting to a wallet, the app remembers the selection by storing it in the browser's local storage.
 You can delete that memory by going to the `/reset` page.